rtens/ucdi/readme.md

 procrastinate because of their Storyline - something they keep telling themselves with the effect of lowering their confidence.

-The critical goal is to change that Storyline my proving it wrong.
+The critical goal is to change that Storyline by proving it wrong.
 Through action.
 Hence I named this tool *U Can Do It* - or short *ucdi*.

 The tool aims to help with the following activities.